VertexByte/loc/readme.txt

 - Switch to Win32 File IO
 - Differentiate between files and directories.
 - Make directories a valid input.
 - Implement an easy way to add new file types as valid inputs.
+- Add a simple way to mesure performance of the program.
+- Have one big buffer for a file's memory rather than allocation memory every time we want to read a file.(Its a 64 mb buffer)

 Current TODO list:

+(Output)
+- Show lines of code per programming language in project.

 (Switches)
 - Switches to control the output.

 (Speed)
-	"And down the rabbit hole we go!!"
-	                             -VertexByte

--Add a simple way to mesure performance of the program.

--Have one big buffer for a file's memory rather than allocation memory every time we want to read a file.(The buffer will be about 256mb)

 - And when we have that big buffer see can we fit multiple files into it, so we can batch the files.